xloem/codefudge/README.md

 3. squirm around confusedly
 4. while waiting for hist.bash to boil, run hist2json.py . generates test.json from *.file and *.commit files.
 5. forget what you are doing by accident, then return.
+   note: hist2json.py is changing and may take much longer to simmer for now
-6. while hist2json.py simmers, run example_run_summarization.bash . optionally modify hist2json.py and example_run_summarization.bash to taste: up MAX_INPUT, MAX_OUT_LEN, BATCH_SIZE, or EPOCHS if you have more than 2GB gpu ram, and more speed and time.
+6. while hist2json.py simmers, run example_run_summarization.bash . optionally modify hist2json.py and example_run_summarization.bash to taste: raise or lower MAX_INPUT, MAX_OUT_LEN, BATCH_SIZE, or EPOCHS if you have less or more than 16GB gpu ram, and less or more speed and time.
 7. blend way too much and let sit for an hour or however long you feel like
 8. have fun trying to figure out how to use the model adapter trained on git history. serves 2-3 confused software developers and/or machine learning hobbyists.